simple-login/app/CONTRIBUTING.md

 - tests/: tests.
 We don't really distinguish unit, functional or integration test.
 A test is simply here to make sure a feature works correctly.

 ## Pull request

-Please contact us if you want to work on a new feature.

 The code is formatted using https://github.com/psf/black, to format the code, simply run